 Island paradise.
 We have all imagined it…the soft white beaches, the bluest of waters with palm trees slowly waving in the light sea breezes, coconuts mysteriously appearing with little straws in them…..

 Early the next morning we decided to go on the blue lagoon snorkeling tour and we hoped to see a few fish.
-After a 20 minute boat ride, our first stop was at a small atoll that was filled with birds and we were able to drop an anchor here.
+After a 20-minute boat ride, our first stop was at a small atoll that was filled with birds and we were able to drop an anchor there.
 We jumped in to see the fish swimming in and out of the coral surrounding the island and enjoyed being the only boat in the area.
-We did see a flutefish which we later learned can swim backwards.
+We did see a flutefish which we later learned can swim backward.
 I guess that helps them to get out of tight coral spaces.
 The fish here were very colorful and plentiful and we saw more than I had hoped we would see.
-At the edge of the coral surrounding the island there was a steep drop off that was like looking into a dark blue abyss.
+At the edge of the coral surrounding the island, there was a steep drop-off that was like looking into a dark blue abyss.
 The water was so very clear and yet you could not see the bottom in the distance.
 I am not a diver and I am not comfortable being and seeing underwater and I swear I could hear the jaws movie music beginning to play as I looked into the deep waters.
 Time to get out!

-The snorkel here was not as good as the bird island, but we enjoyed very shallow water with some coral islands that housed some colorful yellow-tailed Eastern triangular Butterflyfish, some black fish and some very colorful blue fish that were very small.
+The snorkel here was not as good as the bird island, but we enjoyed very shallow water with some coral islands that housed some colorful yellow-tailed Eastern triangular Butterflyfish, some black fish, and some very colorful blue fish that were very small.
 Then someone yells shark!
 I am thinking….nope, too shallow for jaws and sure enough, the sharks are Blacktip Reef Sharks and are generally harmless.
-At first we see only a few and they are curious of us, but from a distance.
+At first, we see only a few and they are curious about us, but from a distance.
 Suits me just fine.

-Our guide Louis and his crew had set up a table of local bread, cookies and coconut milk.
+Our guide Louis and his crew had set up a table of local bread, cookies, and coconut milk.
 Yummy!
 They just take a very large knife and hack off the tip of the coconut and insert a straw.
-It is so refreshing and tastes nothing like canned coconut we get at home.
+It is so refreshing and tastes nothing like the canned coconut we get at home.
 Local island bread is also very good.
 We learned that when sailing in the Abaco Islands.
-Some breads you had to buy early or the sell out!
+Some loaves of bread you had to buy early or they sell out!